🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 10 Guest Room Welcome Basket Ideas That Feel Thoughtful and Cozy

 Your guest room is about to become everyone’s favorite mini hotel.
 A guest room welcome basket is the easiest way to say “you’re home,” with no awkward scavenger hunt for toothpaste required.
-Keep it thoughtful, personal, and just a touch extra, then explore these 10 simple ideas that help guests feel comfortable the moment they arrive.
+Keep it thoughtful, personal, and just a touch extra, then explore these 10 simple guest room welcome basket ideas that help guests feel comfortable the moment they arrive.

 1. Cozy Comfort Kit: The “I Can Actually Sleep Here” Basket

 Start with the basics your guests won’t ask for but will secretly hope you have.
 Think soft socks, a cushy eye mask, and a calming pillow spray.
-It’s the difference between tossing-and-turning and blissful, drool-on-the-pillow sleep.
+It’s the difference between tossing and turning all night and that blissful, drool-on-the-pillow kind of sleep.

 What to include